CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/service_base.md

 | working_directory | Returns the directory path which the service can use to temporarily store files during each task execution. |

 ## Class functions
 This is the list of all the functions that you can override in your service.
-They are explain in order of important and the likelihood at which you will override them.
+They are explained in order of importance and the likelihood at which you will override them.

 ### execute()